bennthewolfe/jeopardish/README.md

 ## Ideas
 - Attach to a Jeopardy API?
 - Download dependencies for offline play
+- Use the JQuery data to store all this data on the cells instead of text in divs

 ### Credits
 - &copy;2025 Attempted Murder Studios | http://www.attemptedmurderstudios.com